Chik-Network/go-chik-libs/pkg/streamable/readme.md

 # Streamable

-This package implements the chia streamable format.
+This package implements the chik streamable format.
 Not all aspects of the streamable format are fully implemented, and support for more types are added as protocol messages are added to this package.
 This is not intended to be used in consensus critical applications and there may be unexpected errors for untested streamable objects.

-For more information on the streamable format, see the [streamable docs](https://docs.chia.net/serialization-protocol?_highlight=strea#streamable-format)
+For more information on the streamable format, see the [streamable docs](https://docs.chiknetwork.com/serialization-protocol?_highlight=strea#streamable-format)

 ## How to Use

-When defining structs that are streamable, the order of the fields is extremely important, and should match the order of the fields in [chia-blockchain](https://github.com/chia-network/chia-blockchain).
-To support struct fields that are not defined in chia-blockchain, streamable objects require a `streamable` tag on each field of the struct that should be streamed.
+When defining structs that are streamable, the order of the fields is extremely important, and should match the order of the fields in [chik-blockchain](https://github.com/chik-network/chik-blockchain).
+To support struct fields that are not defined in chik-blockchain, streamable objects require a `streamable` tag on each field of the struct that should be streamed.

 **Example Type Definition:**